 - Two letters of recommendation.

-- Non-native English speakers will be required to submit documentation of satisfactory results on the Test of English as a Foreign Language (TOEFL).
-Students in our certificate program should be prepared to read and discuss legal materials.
+- Non-native English speakers will be required to submit documentation of satisfactory results on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Students in our certification program should be prepared to read and discuss legal materials.
 Because class preparation and participation is demanding, students with English limitations may struggle.
-For this reason, we utilize the TOEFL exam to ensure that you will not unduly struggle in the classroom.
-Preferred scores on the TOEFL are 650 for the paper-based test and 110 for the internet-based test.
-Register for the TOEFL.
-Please note that the TOEFL requirement may be waived if (i) the applicant has a college degree from an institution in which the primary language of instruction was English or (ii) the applicant can show other circumstances demonstrating proficiency in English.
+For this reason, we utilize TOEFL or IELTS to ensure that you will not unduly struggle in the classroom.
+Preferred scores for the TOEFL IBT (internet based test) is a 96 or PBT (paper based test) is a 590.
+A preferred score on the IELTS is a 7.0.
+Please note that, at the discretion of the Admissions Committee, the TOEFL or IELTS requirement may be waived if (i) the applicant has a college degree from an institution in which the primary language of instruction was English or (ii) the applicant can show other circumstances demonstrating proficiency in English.

 Professor Ryan T. Holte

 David L. Brennan Associate Professor of Law

 Director, Center for Intellectual Property Law & Technology